Paroyer/ModCatalogue/Mods/PetChanger.md

 # PetChanger

-Let you change pet via a command
+Let you change pet via a command,

+/setpet #

 ## Known Bugs and/or Conflict